Dmartin42/Connect4/README.md

 # Connect4
-Connect4 game
+My take on the classic game of Connect Four.
-written entirely in python
+Written entirely in Python